arindas/rubix/README.md

 	|RIGHT       | FRONT        |

 - #3.
 The Rubik's cube can also considered to composed of several substructures.
-In this case the rubik's cube is composed of faces, edges and corners.
+In this case the Rubik's cube is composed of faces, edges and corners.
 Hence, every cube has 6 faces, 12 edges and 8 corners.

 ### _Structural representation:_
 - The Rubik's cube may be represented as a graph of blocks.
-Each block has two sets of references -- the references that map the directions of the block to the corresponding subaxes, and the references that map the subaxes to the adjacent cubes that they point to.
-Now the mapping from the direction to the subaxes should be referred to as the definition, of the directions for that particular block, since, they define what the directions refer to in the context of the given block.
-Here the edges would be the mapping from the subaxes to the adjacent block.
+Each block has two sets of references -- the references that map the directions of the block to the corresponding subaxes, and the references that map the sub-axes to the adjacent cubes that they point to.
+Now the mapping from the direction to the sub-axes should be referred to as the definition, of the directions for that particular block, since, they define what the directions refer to in the context of the given block.
+Here the edges would be the mapping from the sub-axes to the adjacent block.
 Note how the notion of the definition fits nicely here -- *the definition of the directions define the structure of the graph*.
 The direction may ultimately refer to an adjacent block or a face of the block.
-- In the event of rotation of a block, only the defintion of the directions need to be changed.
+- In the event of rotation of a block, only the definition of the directions need to be changed.
 The other mapping can be left intact.
 This property proves immensely useful in the rotation of an entire face.

 ### _Implementation:_